kittykatattack/thepoetrybook/book.markdown

 Can you see how it matches the original markdown document?

-You can access each image by using an id that corresponds to its "alt" text: lower-case and without spaces.
+You can access each image by using an id that corresponds to its "alt" text: lower-case and without spaces or punctuation.
 Imagine that you've got an image in your markdown document that looks like this:

 `![A Painting by William Blake](images/williamBlake.png)`